Ancient furniture: Sharpening and honing instruments

-Wood Manufacturing Tools
+Wood manufacturing tools

-Before making or gathering the wood, a Cubit Rod was used to take measurements of the wood.
+Before making or gathering the wood, a cubit rod was used to take measurements of the wood.
 Another tool used to take measurements.
-This tool was triangular, and was it made by using Gravity to align a plumb bob to a centered marking on the device's frame.
+This tool was triangular, and was it made by using gravity to align a plumb bob to a centered marking on the device's frame.
 This plumb bob was weighed down by a line.
-In order to use this tool properly, the wood needed to be affixed to support frames.
+To use this tool properly, the wood needed to be affixed to support frames.
 Only slight adjustments needed to be made to the wood.
 These slight adjustments were done to give the carpenter a level cutting surface.
 If a carpenter needed guidance on where and how to cut or measure the wood, try squares and cutting aids would be used.

-Drills and Bow Drills
+Drills and bow drills

 Bow drills were initially used to start fires.
 The tool in this stage was made from a cord strung between two ends of a curved wooden bow.
 This tool needs to be wrapped around a drill shaft, which meant enough slack needed to be left in the cord so this could be done.
 A rotating device would be kept in balance by a stone cup held at the top of the drill-shaft.
 Weight would be applied to the stone cup by the user, allowing the drill to penetrate the wood.
 This part of its history was ended when people realized it was suited for boring holes.
 By the time of the Old Kingdom, bow drills were already a common tool.
 It was regularly used during the 5th Dynasty.
 The holes it made would allow the insertion of dowel joints.
 Dowel joints were used to fasten rawhide lacings, woven rush seats, woven seats, or lashings.
 Minute holes would be created by a different tool, the bradawl.
 This tool would drill through thin sheets of wood or other materials.
 Egyptian bradawls would have utilized pressure applied to its wood surface to drill these holes.
 This also allowed it to function without a mullet.
 Another use for the bradawl was to indicate where the bow drill should be used to drill holes.